wordofwarning/wordofwarning.org/current/2012-autumnwinter/madeinchina/index.md

 ---

 ####*Stop Press - bonus event*
 *Because this is Word of Warning and because we can't help ourselves, we've got an extra bonus event!
-Following their Emergency appearance, shaking their shambolic thing, Angel Club (north’s) errant offspring, The Mirror Twins return to present a special seasonal buffet of ‘one to one’ cabaret encounters.*
+Following their Emergency appearance, shaking their shambolic thing, Angel Club (north)'s errant offspring, The Mirror Twins return to present a special seasonal buffet of ‘one to one’ cabaret encounters.*
 ![Mirror Twins](ACN1.jpg)

 ###Made In China